toderesa97/gitRepository/README.md

 Continuing with the commands...

 ```
-git add <files>           # Adding files to be committed
+$ git add <files>           # Adding files to be committed
-git commit <file(s)>      # Commit the added files
+$ git commit <file(s)>      # Commit the added files, $ git commit -m "message" , to commit the added file(s) with a message.
 ```
 You will be redirected to VI editor in order to add a message of the selected file(s).
 That's a good practice because it allows you to add specific information depending of the file.
 If you want to commit everything just type ``$ git commit -am "committing everything with this message"``
 ```
-git push        # Push to the repository
+$ git push        # Push to the repository
 ```

-If you executed the last command you will get an error because your computer does not know who you are.
+If you executed the last command you would get an error because your computer does not know who you are.
 In order to push (send to your remote repository) there are an useful command.

 ``$ git remote -v``, and the output should be something similar to: